The Future of

 Single Account Slab

-All order data, LP pools, and positions in one Solana account for maximum efficiency and low latency.
+All order data, LP pools, and positions stored in one contiguous Solana account.
+Zero cross-program invocations, minimal compute overhead.

 Lightning Fast Matching